naomihunt25/ceioty-media/README.md

 - To ensure a thorough understanding of HTML and CSS code I wasn't confident with before implementation, I referred to [W3Schools](https://www.w3schools.com/) for guidance

 ### Colour palette
-- I used [ColorSpace](https://mycolor.space/?hex=%2300FFD2&sub=1) to create the colour paletter for the site
+- I used [ColorSpace](https://mycolor.space/?hex=%2300FFD2&sub=1) to create the colour palette for the site

 ### Fonts
 - I used [Fontjoy](https://fontjoy.com/) to choose my primary and secondary font
-- The primary and secondary font that were used were from [Google Fonts](https://fonts.google.com/)
+- The primary and secondary font that were taken from [Google Fonts](https://fonts.google.com/)

 ### Media
 #### Icons